 James Adams - SDPC Director of Student Support and Intervention

 - SDPC is excited to announce that Mr. James Adams has been selected as the Director of Student Support & Interventions.
-As you all know, at Project GO, Mr. Adams developed a program to support students with behavioral needs that negatively impact academic performance for students in grades 6-12.
+At Project GO, Mr. Adams developed a program to support students with behavioral needs that negatively impact academic performance for students in grades 6-12.
 As we see an increase in student needs with mental health across SDPC, we are excited about the resource he will be for our students, families, faculty, and staff.

 - You can read Mr. Adams’ full news release here: http://bit.ly/3yoXGcz